 - Mulitple display systems – teacher and student controlled

-Learning will happen in many ways at Amesbury School.
+Learning happens in many ways at Amesbury School.
 These won't necessarily involve designated spaces, but spaces that can be created and recreated using our flexible furniture and furnishings.
-Some ways that learning will happen :
+Some ways that learning happens:

 - Group work: On the floor, sitting around a table, standing around a table, sitting around informally, sitting on chairs, with mobile devices

 - Individual work – independent study

 - Hubtalk or street-talk – whole block get togethers